adeadedeji72/dareyio-pbl-project21/K8s_From_Ground-Up.md

       - "*"
 EOF
 ~~~
+ Bind the system:kube-apiserver-to-kubelet ClusterRole to the kubernetes user so that API server can authenticate successfully to the kubelets on the worker nodes:
  Create the ClusterRoleBinding to bind the kubernetes user with the role created above:
 ~~~
 cat <<EOF | kubectl --kubeconfig admin.kubeconfig  apply -f -